 MSc Education Admissions Tutor (2013-2017)

-She is a member of the Editorial Board for the academic journal Research in Mathematics Education (RME), as well as member of the British Society for Research into Learning Mathematics (BSRLM) and the European Association for Research on Learning and Instruction (EARLI).
+Charis is a member of the Editorial Board for the academic journal Research in Mathematics Education (RME), as well as a member of the British Society for Research into Learning Mathematics (BSRLM) and the European Association for Research on Learning and Instruction (EARLI).

 - Early and Primary Mathematics Education